 Let the kids see how many bubbles they can catch without popping.
 They see if they can blow the bubbles into a hula hoop or chalk-drawn circle.

 Let the kids use your driveway to create beautiful chalk drawings.
+Get some fun sidewalk chalk drawing ideas for kids.

 Use your chalk to draw a hopscotch game on the driveway.